Even as Singapore lifts gay sex ban, LGBT families feel little has changed | Politics

 Without legal residency or a student pass, which may be denied, even private Singaporean schools cannot enrol a child.
 A wealthy society straddling traditional and progressive values, Singapore this week decriminalised sex between men, and at the same time entrenched the definition of marriage as between a man and a woman, and of family as mother, father, and children.

-So this week's vote by Singapore's parliament to decriminalise gay sex changed nothing about the family's painful decision to leave rather than see their children denied schooling - because their legal status remains the same.
-Though Indonesia-born Chiong lived in Singapore for decades as a permanent resident, married a Singaporean citizen abroad and gave birth to their first child in Singapore, her first daughter was denied permanent residency at 18 months old.

-Chiong says she was given no reason for the government rejecting her daughter's residency, though it likely did not help that she had to apply as a single, foreign mother because her marriage was not officially recognised.
-Without legal residency or a student pass, which may be denied, even private Singaporean schools cannot enrol a child.

-A wealthy society straddling traditional and progressive values, Singapore this week decriminalised sex between men, and at the same time entrenched the definition of marriage as between a man and a woman, and of family as mother, father, and children.
-"We will try and maintain a balance...to uphold a stable society with traditional, heterosexual family values, but with space for homosexuals to live their lives and contribute to society," Home Affairs Minister K. Shanmugam told parliament.
+"We will try and maintain a balance ... to uphold a stable society with traditional, heterosexual family values, but with space for homosexuals to live their lives and contribute to society," Home Affairs Minister K. Shanmugam told parliament.
+MORE LIBERAL

 For Chiong, who married her Singaporean wife in the United States, the repeal is "one step forward and 10 steps back".
 "What is the government trying to do?
 Are they trying to tell you, 'Send your child away'?" the 42-year-old said in a telephone interview from Seattle, where she now lives.

-But laws are slower to change.
+But laws in Singapore are slower to change.
 The government maintains its policy "is and has always been to uphold heterosexual marriage and promote the formation of families within such marriages".

 Prime Minister-in-waiting Lawrence Wong has said these policies will not change on his watch.
 Activists say national policies on a range of issues including adoption, surrogacy, education, media and housing are such that children of LGBT parents are effectively penalised for being part of non-traditional families.